outofambit/easy-neopixels/README.md

 see `examples/` for a collection of arduino sketches that use this library

-## Advanced Users
+## A Note to Advanced Users

-Advanced users probably don't want to use this library, but if you do: be aware the library *pollutes the global namespace* with a variable and a few functions.
+Please be aware this library pollutes the global namespace with a variable and a few functions. 😄